Campos Sales: Presidency (1898-1902)

 Austere financial reforms were adopted during his tenure under Minister of Finance Joaquim Murtinho.
 Unpopular economic reforms such as introduction of paper money and the increase of taxes were introduced during his presidency.
 He obtained a funding loan from Britain, which suspended the interest charge from previous loans.
 He also created the political system known as the Governors Policy, in which politics would be controlled by dominated by smaller political groups in each states, and created the Verification of Powers, a commission which had authority to supervise elections and ensure a favourable environment for the election of pro-government candidates.
 He created the Instituto de Manguinhos (now the Oswaldo Cruz Foundation), which was mainly focused on the creation of vaccines against the bubonic plague.
 During his trip to Argentina from October 1900 to November 1900, his vice president, Francisco de Assis Rosa e Silva, assumed the duty of president.

 Later life and death

-In 1909, he was elected Senator for Sao Paulo and held the position until 1913.
+In 1909, he was elected Senator for São Paulo and held the position until 1913.
 He was also Minister Plenipotentiary to Argentina (1912).

 He died in São Paulo on 28 June 1913 from a cerebral embolism.